ewelot/airtools/INSTALL.md

 ## Installation of binary packages

-Binary packages are provided for two Linux distributions:
+Binary packages are provided for the following Linux distributions:
+  - Ubuntu 18.04 "Bionic"
-- Ubuntu 16.04 "Xenial" and variants like XUbuntu
+  - Ubuntu 16.04 "Xenial"
   - Debian 9 "Stretch"
+  - Debian 8 "Jessie" (discontinued)

+Ubuntu packages were tested on XUbuntu distributions and should work on any Ubuntu desktop flavour (e.g. native Ubuntu, KUbuntu, LUbuntu).

-Currently there is no public apt package repository.
-The binary package files are hosted on a GitHub repository instead.
-The installation procedure is as
+The binary package files are hosted on a GitHub repository which is not accessible by the native software package management system provided by the Linux distribution.
+Nevertheless, installation is easily performed by following these steps:
-follows:
 - Download the
   [install script](https://github.com/ewelot/airtools/raw/master/install_deb.sh) (e.g. right-click the link and choose `Save Link As`)
 - Open the file explorer (double-click the home icon)